uglymagoo/plexmediaserver-installer/README.md

 # PMS on Debian armhf and arm64

+## Official support

+Plex now provides official packages.
+So, this project is considered EOL by me.

 ## What's this all about?

 This project can be used to generate a hacky, non-standard compliant Debian package for the armhf and arm64 architecture.
 It works surprisingly well and fetches the binaries of some NAS builds from the Plex Inc. server.